AfricaCTN is Trusted by 3200+ Shippers

 Shipments without a valid CTN may face delays and heavy penalties in port.
 It is important to meet all CTN regulations before your shipment arrives.

-Yes, every bill of lading will require its own individual CTN.
+Yes, every bill of lading will require its own individual CTN and CTN number.

-All countries require the bill of lading, commercial invoice and freight invoice.
-Some countries may require additional documentation.
+All countries require a few necessary documents such as the bill of lading, commercial invoice and freight invoice.
+Some countries may require additional documentation such as the packing list or customs declaration.
 It is important to check with AfricaCTN to make sure you have all the required documents.

 The normal process of issuing a CTN is that the shipper will gather all the required documents, upload them to AfricaCTNs secure portal or send them via email.
 AfricaCTN will issue the draft and invoice.
 The shipper will check and confirm all the details then it will be submitted to the port authorities for final validation.

 Yes, ECTN and CTN are the same thing.
-Many countries will use different terms based on the language and how long the requirement has been in place.
+Many countries will use different terms (FERI, BIETC, ACD, BESC, BSC) based on the language and how long the requirement has been in place.
 But rest assured, all the terms are all referring to a cargo tracking note.

 Some countries will allow changes to the validated CTN while others do not.
 It is important to check with AfricaCTN on the regulations for your destination country.

 You should apply at least 5 business days prior to the deadline.
-You can check the deadline for your destination country here.
+You can check the deadline for your final destination here.